Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 STEP 2.
 Request for Oral Examination for a Doctoral Dissertation Defence (No Less than 8 Weeks)

-- GR 362: Nomination of a PhD External Examiner, with Dean of Graduate Programs email approval attached to the form
+GR 362: Nomination of a PhD External Examiner, with Office of Graduate Programs email approval attached to the form.

 STUDENT'S DEFENCE BOOKLET (For the student to create)